hms-dbmi/dseqr/README.md

 ## Run Salmon, Load ExpressionSet, and Annotate

-After building and index and ensembldb annotation package, you are ready to run salmon quantification and load/annotate the results.
+After building an index and ensembldb annotation package, you are ready to run salmon quantification and load/annotate the results.
 To do so:

 ```R
 library(drugseqr)